 (Original post: I have 4 gmail accounts.
 I posted on Google+ only from my private practice page, and as a result, it's the only page that had followers.
 I chose to keep posting on that account.
 I updated the profile and background images, and I created two new new collections where I could feature content from the Family Therapy Basics blog, as well as content specific to the mental health field.)

-Instagram: I updated my profile description and began posting on Instagram using my brand colors and aesthetic.
+Instagram: I changed my username, updated my profile description, and began posting on Instagram using my brand colors and aesthetic.
 I didn't delete old posts, but I slowly transitioned the account to a business focus.

 Facebook: I launched the Get Refreshed group for therapists and mental health professionals.
-I did not make any other changes to my Facebook profile, nor did I launch a business page.
+I did not make any other changes to my Facebook profile.
+I launched a business page once I opened The Refreshed Therapist Network.

 I wanted to keep my social media life as simple as possible.
 Many people keep a set of personal and business accounts on each social media platform, but I did not want to manage more accounts.
 I wanted to get as much return on investment as possible with my existing accounts.
 If you're a beginner at social media, then I recommend you set up an account on 1-2 platforms.
 Expand to more platforms only when you understand and feel comfortable with your current platforms.